Squishy Crochet Axolotl Pattern

 Pattern notes

 This pattern is written in standard American crochet terms.
-The only ones you need to be familiar with are:
+The stitches you need to know are:

 Ch chain